FuzzySwippy/Scribble/ScribbleTODO.md

 - [X] Fix memory leak when using pencil preview
 - [X] Add previews for tools that are missing them

+## Alpha 0.4.2

 - [X] Fixed grid not showing up properly
-- [ ] Optimize canvas rendering
+- [X] Optimize canvas rendering
+- [X] Fix after moving a selection the selection is deselected
+- [ ] Implement multithreading
+- [ ] Fix corrupt images when saving
+- [ ] Diagonal magic selection tool property
+- [ ] Past in the same position as copied from (not relative to mouse)

 ## UNREPRODUCIBLE BUGS

-- [ ] Fix after moving a selection the selection is deselected